Bedrockbreaker/PartyPooper/README.md

 > [!IMPORTANT]
 > Party Pooper does *not* contain of any Party Project's code or assets.
-> As far as I'm aware, Party Project does not explictly define a license on its code and assets, making it All Rights Reserved by default.
+> As far as I'm aware, Party Project does not explictly define a license, making it All Rights Reserved by default.
 > Download your own (free) copy of Party Project yourself from their itch page.

 ## Usage